Architectural Photographers’ job is to produce impactful images after the completion of a project.

 This is a gated community, this luxury home is situated across other homes and also has traffic.
 This required me to position my camera in the middle of the street where the car passes every minute or two.

 While I am used to working in an active environment, this is not an easy task while neighbors stop to see what is the action all about.

 Luckily I am well prepared and had several flashing lights to make sure my camera is visible to bystanders.

 This picture took over two hours to create starting 20 minutes prior to sunset to capture some ambient light, taking dozens of pictures both natural and with artificial light to create the glow of the brick stones and the landscape.

-While running around creatively lighting this beautiful architecture, someone for got to close the irrigation system of the front landscape, leaving me running around trying to avoid the water splash all over.
+While running around creatively lighting this beautiful architecture, someone forgot to close the irrigation system of the front landscape, leaving me running around trying to avoid the water splashing all over.

-This mansion was in the last stages of restoration, few construction ladders and lots of construction mess on the main road that are waiting to be cleaned.
+This mansion was in the last stages of restoration, with few construction ladders and lots of construction messes on the main road that are waiting to be cleaned.